NOTE: This is a humorous account of Father Kunst’s “pink” chasuble, used in his former parish, which he has replaced in his new assignment.

 Most priests own their own set of vestments, and because we use the colors purple, green, and white so often, I dare say that most priests have more than one chasuble (the name of the outer vestment worn by priests at Mass) of each of those colors.
 The other liturgical color that is used, but not nearly as often, is red, which is worn at Pentecost, Good Friday, and for any martyred saint’s feast day.

 The color that is used most rarely is rose.
-The liturgical color rose is only used twice during the year, Gaudete Sunday, which is the third Sunday of Advent, and Laetare Sunday, which we will celebrate in March as the fourth Sunday of Lent.
+The liturgical color rose is only used twice during the year, Gaudete Sunday, which is the third Sunday of Advent, and Laetare Sunday, which we celebrate on the middle Sunday of Lent.

-Now here is the joke about my Laetare Sunday chasuble: It is pretty old, maybe from the 1950s, when Mass was always celebrated “ad orientem” (with the priest facing the same direction of the people), so the decoration on the vestment was only on the priest’s back.
+Now here is the joke about my Laetare/Gaudete Sundays’ chasuble: It is pretty old, maybe from the 1950s, when Mass was always celebrated “ad orientem” (with the priest facing the same direction of the people), so the decoration on the vestment was only on the priest’s back.
 Since I do not celebrate the Mass “ad orientem,” I purposefully wear my vestment backwards, so that the decoration can be seen by the congregation.
-But more significant is that my vestment really is not rose, it’s Pepto-Bismol, or as my parishioners always call it, pink.
+But more significant is that my vestment really is not rose, it’s Pepto-Bismol, or as my parishioners always called it, pink.

-They don’t know this (until now), but whenever I am reassigned to another parish, I will be donating this Ebay purchase to the parish as a parting gift.
+They didn’t know this (until now), but whenever I am reassigned to another parish, I will be donating this Ebay purchase to the parish as a parting gift.

 All this aside, what is the point?
 What exactly is Laetare Sunday, and why do we celebrate it?
 This fourth Sunday of Lent is called Laetare because of the first words from this liturgy’s introit, “Laetare Jerusalem” — “Rejoice, Jerusalem.”
 During the first several centuries of the Catholic Church, Lent was celebrated for only 36 days.
 Eventually four days were added before the first Sunday of Lent to make the season a complete 40 days.
 This is how we got Ash Wednesday, which occurred for the first time in the year 714 A.D.